ceydaduzgec/SWE574/docs/weekly-notes/week2.md

 ### TODO: Do these steps and delete them.

 - Assign progress status from the project.
-- Create interface for recommendations.
+- Create interface for the recommendations.
 - Create annotation framework.

 ## Meeting Details :